vyca2017/content/content/reference/simple-api/overview.md

 ### Generated Subscriptions

-Depending on your models and relations, certain [generated subscriptions]() allow you to be notified in real time of changes to your data.
+Depending on your models and relations, certain [generated subscriptions]() allow you to be notified in realtime of changes to your data.
 All available subscriptions are automatically generated.

 ### Errors